 You will know that a Saved Selection has been already used for a member selection, as it will show both the Saved Selection name and it’s value, as shown for the Entities POV dimension below:

 As Saved Selections are like variables, they offer the same advantages of any type of variable object.
-They are dynamic, centrally maintained, and can be used across multiple reports.
+They are dynamic and centrally maintained within a single grid/report.

 Feature #4: RelativeMember